HagiaSofiya/sshrayber-filter/README.md

 ## File Structure

 * All JS related to this challenge are in the `src` folder.
-* All App Styling related to this challenge are in the `src\styling` folder.
+* All App Styling related to this challenge are in the `src\styles` folder.
 * Json data is hard coded in `data.json`

 ```
 src
 ├── App.js
 ├── App.test.scss
-├── data.js
+├── data.json
 ├── Filter.js
 ├── index.js
 ├── serviceWorker.js